Continuing education platforms are a great way to develop employee skills, boost morale and improve recruitment efforts.

 How does professional development benefit employers?

 There are three major ways professional development opportunities come back to employers.
-Professional development benefits help employers recruit new talent, retain their existing employees, and cultivate skills that will be used for the benefit of the company.
+These benefits help employers recruit new talent, retain their existing employees, and cultivate skills that will be used for the benefit of the company.

 Aaron Filous, CEO of Promotable, said that in an environment where employees move from job to job quickly, professional development opportunities are an attractive draw for new talent.
 [Interested in professional employer organizations, which often offer professional development programs?
 Check out our best picks.]